PEP 695 – Type Parameter Syntax

 Variance Inference

-We propose to eliminate the need for variance to be specified for type parameters.
+This PEP eliminates the need for variance to be specified for type parameters.
 Instead, type checkers will infer the variance of type parameters based on their usage within a class.
-Type parameters can be invariant, covariant, or contravariant depending on how they are used.
+Type parameters are inferred to be invariant, covariant, or contravariant depending on how they are used.

 The algorithm for computing the variance of a type parameter is as follows.